gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ## Course Website

-All the content for the course was collected on the [course webpage](https://shiltemann.github.io/global-galaxy-course/workshop), which served as the main entry point for participatns.
-Here all the information needed to follow the course was collected.
+All the content for the course was collected on the [course webpage](https://shiltemann.github.io/global-galaxy-course/workshop), which served as the main entry point for participants.
+Here all the information needed to follow the course was presented.
 Participants could view the program, find links to the videos, slides, training manuals, Slack channels, FAQ documents and all other relevant information for each of the sessions.

 <figure>
   <img src="/assets/images/smorgasbord/program_both.png"